 Compared to fly ash, bottom ash is a heavier, coarser material that falls to the bottom of the boilers and has a typical moisture content of approximately 20 percent.
 From the ash hoppers underneath the boilers, bottom ash is sluiced to one of four hydrobins where the heavy ash particles settle.
-The water with suspended ash particles overflows by gravity from the hydrobins to a valved control system, which distributes the flow to the individual ash filter ponds.
-Residual water is periodically drained (decanted) from the hydrobins to dewater the ash prior to load-out into trucks, which transport the materials to the Conemaugh Ash Disposal Site; this decant water also flows by gravity to the ponds.
-Normal operation is two ponds in service to capture the hydrobin overflow, one pond in service to capture the hydrobin decant water, and the remaining pond being drained, cleaned, and prepared for return to service.
+The water with suspended ash particles overflows by gravity from the hydrobins to a distribution box, which controls its routing to the individual ash filter ponds.
+Residual water is periodically drained (decanted) from the hydrobins to dewater the ash prior to load-out into trucks, which transport the materials to the Keystone Ash Disposal Site; this decant water also flows by gravity to the ponds.

-As necessary, the bottom ash ponds are periodically cleaned out to remove accumulated bottom ash materials and to restore capacity for settling solids.
-To support the cleaning, operations are first transferred to an idle pond (by re-routing the hydrobin discharge via the valved control system) and then the affected pond is taken out of service.
+As necessary, the ponds are periodically cleaned out to remove accumulated bottom ash materials and to restore capacity for settling solids.
+To support this activity, incoming sluice water is isolated from the pond to be cleaned (by re-routing the hydrobin discharge via the distribution box) and then the affected pond is taken out of service.
 The pond to be cleaned is drained to expose the underlying ash materials, which are then scraped from the bottom and placed along the pond sideslopes to promote further dewatering.
-Once the bottom ash materials have sufficiently dewatered (but not to the point of becoming dry), they are removed from the pond and loaded into trucks, which then travel to the Conemaugh Ash Disposal Site.
-After the cleaning is completed, this pond can then be returned for normal operations to facilitate cleaning of another pond as conditions dictate.
+Once the bottom ash materials have sufficiently dewatered (but not to the point of becoming dry), they are removed from the pond and loaded into trucks, which then travel to the Keystone Ash Disposal Site.
+After the cleaning is completed, normal operations across all three ponds are restored.